Code of Behaviour

 • where individual teachers are encouraged to adopt an award system for their class;

-• the awarding of extra homework credits;
+• the awarding of extra homework credits in third year;

 • where each student receives an individual report on his progress at regular intervals throughout the year;